tomkoid/neovim-dotfiles/README.md

 ```
 After that you can install [packer plugin manager](https://github.com/hashicorp/packer) and plugins with the following command.

-**WARNING FOR DEBIAN USERS**: If you are using Debian, make sure you have installed yarn from [npm](https://www.npmjs.com).
+**WARNING FOR DEBIAN USERS**: If you are using Debian, make sure you have installed yarn and node from [npm](https://www.npmjs.com).
-If you don't have it already installed with [npm](https://www.npmjs.com), you can install it with: `$ sudo npm install -g yarn`.
+If you don't have it already installed with [npm](https://www.npmjs.com), you can install it with: `$ sudo npm install -g yarn node`.
 ```
 $ ./install.sh
 ```